What Causes Cerebral Palsy?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-Cerebral palsy is caused when the developing brain is damaged; there are several ways that damage can occur.
-For instance, an infection may impede neurological development of the neurons and synapses of the brain, or there may be trauma during childbirth or after.
+Cerebral palsy is caused when the developing brain is damaged.
+There are several ways that damage can occur.
+For instance, an infection may impede the neurological development of the neurons and synapses of the brain, or there may be trauma during childbirth or in early infancy.

 Some of the common causes of a disruption in a child’s brain development are:

 • Prenatal infections in the mother – Infections can be passed from mother to unborn child during pregnancy and are most dangerous in the first month after conception.
-For example, rubella (German measles) and cytomegalovirus (CMV) during pregnancy are known to be associated with cerebral palsy.
+For example, rubella (German measles), cytomegalovirus (CMV), and bacterial infections of the placenta or fetal membranes during pregnancy are known to be associated with cerebral palsy.
 These infections can cause the baby’s brain to swell, which disrupts normal brain development.

-• Asphyxiation during or after birth – Asphyxiation occurs when there is a lack of oxygen reaching the brain.
+• Asphyxiation during or after birth – Asphyxiation occurs when a lack of oxygen reaches the brain.
 It can cause varying degrees of brain damage depending on how long the brain is without sufficient oxygen.
 When asphyxiation happens during childbirth, it may be caused by medical mistakes or malpractice, but there are other ways it can occur for which no one is directly responsible.
-Early placental detachment, ruptured uterus, or the umbilical cord being twisted or pinched can also prevent oxygen from reaching the baby’s brain.
-After birth, choking on an object or near-drowning can also cause asphyxiation leading to cerebral palsy.
+Early placental detachment, ruptured uterus, or the umbilical cord being twisted or pinched can also prevent oxygen from reaching the infant’s brain.
+After birth, choking on an object or near-drowning can also cause asphyxiation, leading to cerebral palsy.

 • Brain trauma during or after birth – Brain injuries can happen during labor and delivery (medical mistakes or otherwise) that can cause cerebral palsy.
-Additionally, blunt trauma to an infant or toddler brain can also lead to the condition.
+Additionally, blunt trauma to an infant's or toddler's brain can also lead to the condition.

 • Brain hemorrhage in fetuses – A ruptured blood vessel in an unborn baby’s brain can cause the brain to bleed, which can lead to damage in the motor-control centers of the brain.

-• Infections in newborns – When a newborn baby contracts an infection (such as meningitis), it can cause brain damage that leads to cerebral palsy.
+• Infections in newborns – When a newborn baby contracts an infection in the central nervous system (brain or spinal cord), it can cause damage that leads to cerebral palsy.

 • Untreated jaundice – Jaundice occurs when there is an excess of bilirubin, a chemical pigment that the liver normally filters out, is present in the body.
 It causes the skin and eyes to turn yellow.
 While it is fairly normal for some newborns to have mild cases of jaundice before their livers are fully developed, when severe cases are left untreated, a condition called kernicterus can occur.
 This condition is characterized by an accumulation of unsafe levels of bilirubin, which is toxic to the brain.

 About 10 percent of cerebral palsy cases occur due to injuries at birth.
-Asphyxiation is the most common cause of these birth injuries and it happens most frequently in delivery rooms.
+Asphyxiation is the most common cause of these birth injuries, and it happens most frequently in delivery rooms.
 Even though medical care – including obstetric care – is better than it has ever been, there are many cases of cerebral palsy that could have been prevented.
-These injuries are caused by medical errors, neglect, or malpractice.
+Medical errors, neglect, or malpractice cause these injuries.
 Some of the circumstances that can lead to birth injuries include failing to:

 These situations result from not performing proper medical procedures in the delivery room and can lead to cerebral palsy.
 The medical professionals who cause these types of mistakes or neglect can often be held accountable for their errors in a medical malpractice claim.